aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-smartart/manage-smartart-shape-node/_index.md

 ```

 ## **Set Custom Position for Child Node in SmartArt**
-Now Aspose.Slides for Java support for setting [SmartArtShape](https://reference.aspose.com/slides/androidjava/com.aspose.slides/SmartArtShape) [X](https://reference.aspose.com/slides/androidjava/com.aspose.slides/IShape#setX-float-) and [Y](https://reference.aspose.com/slides/androidjava/com.aspose.slides/IShape#setY-float-) properties.
+Now title: Aspose.Slides for Android via Java support for setting [SmartArtShape](https://reference.aspose.com/slides/androidjava/com.aspose.slides/SmartArtShape) [X](https://reference.aspose.com/slides/androidjava/com.aspose.slides/IShape#setX-float-) and [Y](https://reference.aspose.com/slides/androidjava/com.aspose.slides/IShape#setY-float-) properties.
 The code snippet below shows how to set custom SmartArtShape position, size and rotation also please note that adding new nodes causes a recalculation of the positions and sizes of all nodes.
 Also with custom position settings, user may set the nodes as per requirements.

 ```java
 // Instantiate Presentation Class